 In response to the establishment of the Children's Services Trust and the development of an Integrated Care System (ICS)2 for health and care across Northamptonshire, we also plan to form two new working groups, in addition to our Planning Group, to help keep abreast of developments.
-From July 2021, the Healthwatch Northamptonshire Board will be supported by an Advisory Board, Planning Group, Children's Services Working Group and Adult Services Working Group, supported by task and finish groups for specific work and projects.
+From December 2022, the Healthwatch North and West Northamptonshire Advisory Board will be supported by, a Planning Group that caters Children's and Adult's Services.
+These will be supported by task and finish groups for specific work and projects.
 Volunteers and other members of the public may attend any working group they are interested or have expertise in.